Foohy/OlegEngine/Two and a Half Dimensions/readme.txt

 	AnisotropicFiltering: How much anisotropic filtering should be applied to textures.
 This makes textures that aren't perpendicular to the camera look better.
 	GlobalVolume: Global volume override for all audio.
 	ShowFPS: Draw an FPS indicator ingame
+	ShowConsole: Show the debug console.
+Do this if bad things are happening.

 2) I'm not responsible if it breaks your everything
 	I was nowhere near isle 7